The Karen leadership have always held education up as a number one priority for their people.

 Many ask me to find them a sponsor so they can go to school.
 If I had my way, there would not be one child uneducated.
 When a child or young person comes to me and asks for a sponsor, I always tell them the same thing.
 "I will pray for someone to step forward and sponsor you."
-I have several children featured on my web site and add new ones when any of them are sponsored.
+I have several children featured on the web site and add new ones when any of them are sponsored.
 We have over 250 children sponsored.
 There are, of course, hundreds of children that I can't feature on my web site.
-I will be going to the refugee camps as often as possible to take pictures and get personal information of promising young students and children at risk that I feel are good candidates for sponsorship.
+We remain in touch with contacts in the camps who take pictures and get personal information about young students and children at risk that are good candidates for sponsorship.
 Not only are we sponsoring students, but new-borns and pre-schoolers who need a nutritional boost.
 When mothers or fathers bring these little ones to me, there is no way I can turn my back on them.

-If you would like to help make a tremendous difference in a child's life, just drop me a note or e-mail, and I will send you all the information you need to become a sponsor.
+If you would like to help make a tremendous difference in a child's life, just drop us a note or e-mail, and we will send you the information you need to become a sponsor.

 You can visit our Sponsor Page for more detailed information on the costs of supporting these Children.